Need to talk to our team?

 There’s a popular idea out there that young Kiwi’s will never be able to buy their own home.
-But, while some are complaining about house prices, other young Kiwis are out there taking advantage of the different schemes available to help them get into their first homes.
-From KiwiSaver to KiwiBuild, budgeting to banks, here are some hacks we’ve seen Kiwi’s use to make that homeownership dream a reality.
+But, while some are complaining about house prices, others are out there taking advantage of the different schemes available to help them get into their first home.
+From KiwiSaver to KiwiBuild, budgeting to banks, here are some options we’ve seen Kiwi’s use to make that homeownership dream a reality.

-Even if you don’t qualify for the First Home Grant, you should be able to withdraw some of your KiwiSaver balance to put towards your first home deposit.
-Like with the First Home grant, there are some conditions that must be fulfilled first.
+But even if you don’t qualify for the First Home Grant or First Home Partner, you should be able to withdraw some of your KiwiSaver balance to put towards your first home deposit.
+Like with the First Home Grant, there are some conditions that must be fulfilled first.
 You’ll need to be a first home buyer who has been a KiwiSaver contributor for over three years.
 The major caveat to this scheme is that you must live in the home you are buying—you can’t rent it out and treat it as an investment property.

-The best hack to reaching your home deposit goals faster is by beefing up your own personal savings.
+The best way to reach your home deposit goals faster is by beefing up your own personal savings.
 Set a savings goal and stick to it.
-This involves making sacrifices, like passing up those cheap flights to Hawaii, cooking your own meals, living in a smaller rental or even living with family if it's an option.
+This involves making sacrifices, like cooking your own meals, living in a smaller rental or even living with family if it's an option.
 Sorted has this awesome budgeting tool to help get you on your way.

-Although a LEM adds to the interest rate of your mortgage, you may end out saving in the long term by being on the property ladder and not paying rent in this time.
-A House & Land Package is a good option if you're considering a LEM.
-You'll pay a deposit up-front and only begin your mortgage once your build is complete, usually in about 18 weeks.
-In 18 weeks of hard savings, you may be able to get even closer to that 80% threshold.
+Although a LEM adds to the interest rate of your mortgage, you may end up saving in the long term by being on the property ladder earlier rather than paying rent in this time.

 KiwiBuild works to make more new homes available to more New Zealanders.
-KiwiBuild home are designed to remain within reach of new home-buyers and so each KiwiBuild home must be sold under the price-cap.
-And since they are new builds, you will qualify for the additional money that entails through the First Home Grant detailed above.
-The flipside is, you’re limited to the homes available within the scheme which are in only in certain locations around New Zealand.
+KiwiBuild homes are designed to remain within reach of new home-buyers, and as such, each KiwiBuild home must be sold under a price-cap.
+Since they are new builds, you may qualify for the financial support that entails through the First Home Grant detailed above.
+The flipside is, you’re limited to the homes available within the scheme which are only in certain locations around New Zealand.

 Classic Builders is well-known for being a top choice for first home buyers.
-Our House & Land Packages are often some of the best priced on the market, plus we have over 20 years experience building homes for first home buyers.
-Get in touch with us today to get the ball rolling and get into your first home sooner.
+Our House and Land Packages are often some of the best priced on the market, along with our 25 years experience building homes for first home buyers.
+Get in touch with us today to understand how we can work with you to get the ball rolling so you can get into your first home sooner.